florent37/ApplicationProvider/README.md

 # ApplicationProvider

-Retrieve the android application from anywhere
+# Retrieve the android application from anywhere
 Useful to develop a standalone library

 ```
 val application = ApplicationProvider.application
 ```

+# Initialize classes that needs a context

 You do not need to override the Application now